JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 Some points worth noting about the VDI policy are.

 - It is recommended to disable credential caching on VDI VMs for Flow ID Firewall.
 The Flow ID Firewall checks the domain controller events for logon attempts.
-If the VM connection to the domain controller is not available, a user is able to logon (if credential caching enabled) but no event is generated on the domain controller inhibiting the ID Firewall to detect the logon.
+If the VM connection to the domain controller is not available, a user is able to log on (if credential caching enabled) but no event is generated on the domain controller inhibiting the ID Firewall to detect the logon.
 - To disable credential caching, see Interactive logon: Number of previous logons to cache (in case domain controller is not available) on Microsoft documentation website.
 - A basic assumption of VDI Policies is that a single end-user is logged on to each desktop VM at a point in time.
 As a result, if multiple users log into a single desktop VM at once, the security posture of the VM may change in unpredictable ways.
 Please ensure that for predictable behavior, only one user is logged into desktop VMs at a time.